SAP Identity Management Solutions

 Central Unit Communication with Connected Systems

-Connectors are the functional arm of IdM system, allowing the central unit to communicate with connected systems having different architectures.
-Connectors like SOAP, OData, LDAP translate IdM commands into a language the target system understands.
+Connectors are the functional component of the IdM system, enabling the central unit to communicate with connected systems with different architectures.
+Connectors such as SOAP, OData, and LDAP translate IdM commands into a format the target system understands.

 Automatic Provisioning of Users (Onboarding and Offboarding)

-Connectors ensure that when a new hire event occurs, the account is created in target systems in real-time with correct attribute mapping and transformation rules.
-In event of any employee leaving organization, connectors make sure that respective accounts are locked and assigned roles are removed across the connected systems.
+Connectors ensure that, when a new hire event occurs, the account is created in target systems in real time, with correct attribute mappings and transformation rules.
+In the event of any employee leaving the organization, connectors ensure that the respective accounts are locked and that assigned roles are removed across connected systems.

 With SAP Identity Management (IDM) reaching end-of-maintenance in 2027, organizations must replace a foundational identity administration component that many SAP environments rely on for provisioning, workflow, and access lifecycle management.
 For large enterprises, this is not simply a tool replacement – it requires rethinking how identity and access are managed across complex SAP landscapes.